evrencoskun/TableView/README.md

   private List<ColumnHeader> mColumnHeaderList;
   private List<List<Cell>> mCellList;
  ```
-Setting datas using our TableView adapter like this;
+Setting data using our TableView adapter like this;

  ```java
  TableView tableView = new TableView(getContext());